Eventual vs Strong Consistency

 except GremlinServerError as e:

-raise RuntimeError(f"Gremlin execution failed for {vertex_id}: {e}") from e
+raise RuntimeError(f"Gremlin write failed for {vertex_id}: {e}") from e

 async def close(self):